- What is Clear Passage?

 - Written and video testimonials from patients about the care and results they received at Clear Passage clinics;

-- The opportunity for any applicant to speak with a former Clear Passage patient with a similar history.
+- After we review your medical records, we may be able to have you speak with a former Clear Passage patient with a similar history.

 We suggest taking the following factors into account when considering our legitimacy and credibility: